-1. GENERAL INFORMATION 1.1.
-Study programme (undergraduate, graduate, integrated) B.A. level 1.7.Type of instruction (number of hours $L + S + E$ ) 1.5 L + 15 E 1.2.
-Year of the study programme 1st 1.8.Expected enrolment in the course up to 20 per 1.3.
-Name of the course English writing skills 1.9.Course teacher Antonio C MA 1.4.
+1 ablica 8.
+English writing skills 1.
+GENERAL INFORMATION 1.1.
+Study programme (undergraduate, graduate, integrated) B.A. level 1.7.
+Type of instruction (number of hours $L + S + E$ ) 1.2.
+Year of the study programme 1st 1.8.Expected enrolment in the course up to 20 per ye 1.3.
+Name of the course English writing skills 1.9.Course teacher Antonio Oštarić, MA 1.4.
 Credits (ECTS) 3 ECTS 1.10.
 Associate teachers 1.5.
 Status of the course obligatory 2.
 COURSE DESCRIPTION 2.1.Course objectives The course comprises practical exercises in writing abstracts, summaries of academic works, reviews, conference presentations, and academic essays.
 The focus lies on enhancing students' awareness of the importance of the writing process in research work.
 In a workshop setting, participants read and discuss each other's texts against the background of recent theories about written academic discourse.
 2.2.Course enrolment requirements and entry competences required for the course none 2.3.Learning outcomes at the level of the programme to which the course contributes demonstrate knowledge and understanding of basic terms and principles in the field of linguistics explain and provide examples of structures and functions of language(s) and communicative processes, and analyse them, especially in multilingual contexts communicate her/his ideas and arguments in English in written and oral form present the results of the analysis of a problem in written and oral form discuss and critically evaluate research findings, as well as vocationally and life-oriented problems related to language, communication and multilingualism in contemporary society apply the principles of linguistic research to solving practical problems

-2.4.Learning outcomes expected at the level of the course (4 to 10 learning outcomes) Upon the completion of the course, the students will be able to: plan different stages of the writing process explain main features and functions of abstracts, key features of the academic research paper follow logical structure and flow in different types of text writing apply referencing techniques in writing, such as quoting, summarizing, paraphrasing understand what plagiarism is and how to avoid it present research findings in a clear and structured manner acquire a good awareness of differences between various genres demonstrate critical and analytical reading revise and edit a piece of writing for language appropriateness 2.5.Course content broken down in detail by weekly class schedule (syllabus) Tevise and curr a piece of writing for language appropriateness Introduction to academic writing.
+2.4.Learning outcomes expected at the level of the course (4 to 10 learning outcomes) Upon the completion of the course, the students will be able to: - plan different stages of the writing process - explain main features and functions of abstracts, key features of the academic research paper - follow logical structure and flow in different types of text writing - apply referencing techniques in writing, such as quoting, summarizing, paraphrasing - understand what plagiarism is and how to avoid it - present research findings in a clear and structured manner - acquire a good awareness of differences between various genres - demonstrate critical and analytical reading - revise and edit a piece of writing for language appropriateness 2.5.Course content broken down in detail by weekly class schedule (syllabus) revise and edit a piece of writing for language appropriateness 1.
+Introduction to academic writing.
 Types of texts.
-Differences between everyday language and language for specific purposes/academic language.
-Grammatical characteristics of an academic text Introduction to reading: identifying information, synthesizing different sources Introduction to writing: organization of the written text The structure of the text: cohesion and coherence Organization of information in the text and planning of the writing process Stylistic figures Economy of the sentence and redundancy Expressing one's opinion and argumentation Citing and paraphrasing Abstract writing and key features of the academic research paper Netiquette: rules for writing on the internet Computer tools for writing 2.6.Format of instruction: □ lectures □ independent assignments □ is used for communication and storage of the teaching □ seminars and workshops □ independent assignments □ is used for communication and storage of the teaching □ on line in entirety □ work with mentor □ materials only. □ field work □ (other) Comment:
+2. Differences between everyday language and language for specific purposes/academic language.
+3. Grammatical characteristics of an academic text 4.
+Introduction to reading: identifying information, synthesizing different sources 5.
+Introduction to writing: organization of the written text 6.
+The structure of the text: cohesion and coherence 7.
+Organization of information in the text and planning of the writing process 8.
+Stylistic figures 9.
+Economy of the sentence and redundancy 10.
+Expressing one's opinion and argumentation 11.
+Citing and paraphrasing 12.
+Abstract writing and key features of the academic research paper 13.
+Netiquette: rules for writing on the internet 14.
+Computer tools for writing 2.6.Format of instruction: 15.
+Final written exam